Mrredstone5230/Soundboard/README.md

 YOU NEED TO MANUALLY CREATE THE ./Sounds FOLDER !!!

+(This is a temporary project, just to leave time for the original dev to fix it)

 Basic, lightweight Java soundboard implementation.

 Builds a visual Soundboard of all files listed in the subdirectory ./Sounds, which can be customized via the INI generated on launch.